 In patients with lumbar spinal stenosis, pain occurs in the buttocks, thighs, or calves during walking, running, climbing stairs, or even standing.
 This pain is referred to as neurogenic claudication.
 The pain is not relieved by standing still but by flexing the back or by sitting (although paresthesias may continue).
 Walking up hills is less painful than walking down because the back is slightly flexed.
 Patients may have pain, paresthesias, weakness, and diminished reflexes in the affected nerve root distribution.
 Rarely, sudden nerve rootlet compression resulting from LSS or a large disk herniation may cause cauda equina syndrome Symptoms and Signs with distal leg paresis and sensory loss in and around the perineum and anus (saddle anesthesia), as well as bladder, bowel, and pudendal dysfunction; unlike in spinal cord injury, muscle tone and deep tendon reflexes are decreased in the legs.

 Spinal stenosis is suspected based on characteristic symptoms.
 Diagnostic tests are the same as for sciatica Diagnosis Sciatica is pain along the sciatic nerve.
 It usually results from compression of lumbar nerve roots in the lower back.
 Common causes include intervertebral disk herniation, osteophytes, and... read more .
-Calf symptoms may simulate those of intermittent claudication.
+Calf symptoms may simulate those of intermittent vascular claudication.
 Claudication can be differentiated by relief with rest (not position change), skin atrophy, and abnormalities in pulses, capillary refill, and vascular tests.

-Conservative treatments and indications for surgery are similar to those for sciatica.
-For advanced spinal stenosis, surgery involves decompression of nerve root entrapment by vertebral canal and foraminal encroachments, which sometimes requires laminectomy at 2 or 3 levels plus foraminotomies.
+For advanced spinal stenosis, surgery involves decompression of nerve root entrapment by vertebral canal and foraminal encroachments, which sometimes requires laminectomy at 2 or 3 levels plus foraminotomies and sometimes fusion surgery.